 The more time a person spends in their vehicle, the higher the chance of an incident occurring.
 As such, the more miles that are put on a car each year, the higher insurance premiums will be.

-Best Auto Insurance Rates in Tennessee
+Best Auto Insurance Rates in Tennessee by Company

 It’s always a good idea to compare quotes from multiple companies because of how each company weighs each of the variables discussed above.
 Every Tennessee driver’s needs are different.
 Overall though, three companies stand out as having the cheapest average premium, 17% lower than the driver average cost across Tennessee.
 These are the best auto insurance rates in Tennessee.